xabitaan/set-up-an-SSL-in-openSSL-with-a-secure-server/README.md

 ## 🌱 How to start this project?

-Do not clone this repository!
-Just follow the instructions.

 This exercise aims to teach students how to set up a secure server using OpenSSL to provide secure communications via SSL/TLS.

 ### Requirements